s-knibbs/code-jam-solutions/README.md

-# code-jam-solutions
+# Code Jam Solutions

-Solutions to some of the Google Code Jam problems
+Solutions to some of the [Google Code Jam](https://code.google.com/codejam/) problems that I have attempted.